meeber/titor/func-spec.md

 All paths are relative to the project root.
 If a file already exists, then it's skipped.
 Some files have placeholders in their content that are replaced during copy with the **package-export** in camelCase.

-It's intentional that the setup script must be manually (as opposed to automatically) run after installing Titor.
+It's intentional that the setup script must be manually run after installing Titor.
 It'd be too intrusive to perform all of these changes automatically via an npm installation hook.

+**Technical note:** For npm v3.x or higher, consumers must then run `npm install` to install all of the peer dependencies that the setup script added to package.json.
+(Older versions of npm will install peer dependencies automatically when Titor is installed.)